ClawCloudClawCloud.sh

 OpenClaw is open-source software that connects an AI model to a messaging channel.
 The gateway runs on a server, manages conversation sessions, routes messages to the API, and streams responses back to your chat app.

-It supports all the major model providers: 22 Anthropic models, 36 OpenAI models, 21 Google models, and a growing list of free models.
+It supports Anthropic, OpenAI, Google, and many more providers, plus a growing list of free models.
+On ClawCloud managed mode, that currently means curated models including Claude, GPT, Gemini, DeepSeek, Mistral, Llama, Grok, Qwen, and more.
 You switch models with a single command from inside the chat — no dashboard required.

 The free AI chatbot question